Free U.S. Shipping $99 and Over

 Singular Sleep's mission is to provide affordable sleep medicine care with outstanding service.
-We are unable to fulfill our mission unless we maintain our independence from health care insurance companies.
+We are unable to fulfill our mission unless we maintain our independence from healthcare insurance companies.

 Yes!
 We are more than happy to provide you with invoices for all products and services that you purchase from Singular Sleep.
 We will include all sleep apnea-related insurance codes in the invoices: ICD-10 diagnostic codes, CPT procedure codes, and HCPCS medical equipment codes.
-Always check with your health care insurance company to clarify their coverage policy.
+Always check with your healthcare insurance company to clarify their coverage policy.

 Our sleep apnea test is a Type 3, FDA-approved device that meets DOT and FAA requirements.
 If you have any doubt about your DOT doctor's expectations, check to make sure that he or she approves of a home sleep test versus an in-lab test.

 We have hundreds of patients who are commercial drivers.
 We are very familiar with the process that you are going through and will work with you to get your sleep test results to you quickly so that you can stay on the road.
-Should your sleep apnea study show that you have sleep apnea, our complete sleep apnea solutions offers several advantages:
+Should your sleep apnea study show that you have sleep apnea, our complete sleep apnea solutions offer several advantages:

 We provide clear, concise, and easy-to-read instructions with your home sleep apnea test kit and we also email you an instructional video.
 However, should you have any difficulties, we will be happy to provide you with phone support to make sure that you get a good sleep study.